AnSavvides/jquery.linky/README.md

 Have a look at [examples.html](examples.html) for more examples.

+## Tests
+Unit testing is done using [QUnit](http://qunitjs.com/); all tests can be found under the [tests](tests) folder.

 ## Contributing
 All contributions are welcome; just fork the repository, make your changes and open a pull request.
+Don't forget to add tests if applicable!

 ## License
 The MIT License (MIT)